 Monitoring unit with 4 available channels: three channels for recording vibration on three planes and one channel for air overpressure or noise data.

 Records ground vibration in three planes: transverse, vertical and longitudinal.
-Does not have to be leveled when installed.
+Available to meet ISEE, DIN and Swedish blasting standards.

 Class 1 Sound Level Microphone records noise (or sound) levels.
 The Sound Microphones meets the IEC 61672-1 standards.